U.S. lawsuit alleging SD memory card price-fixing is revived

 Wednesday's decision reversed a May 2012 dismissal by U.S. District Judge Jeffrey White in San Francisco of the plaintiffs' federal and statute antitrust claims.
 It returned the case to his court for further proceedings.

-On April 4, the 9th Circuit revived a lawsuit in which Samsung Electronics Co (005930.KS), which had been making royalty payments for SD cards, accused Panasonic and SD-3C of restraining competition for the product.
+On April 4, the 9th Circuit revived a lawsuit in which Samsung Electronics Co, which had been making royalty payments for SD cards, accused Panasonic and SD-3C of restraining competition for the product.

 The consumer case is Oliver et al v.
 SD-3C LLC et al, 9th U.S. Circuit Court of Appeals, No. 12-16421.